maxwellwachira/FastAPI-Mail/README.md

 create a file and name it as .env.
 Copy contents of .env.example to .env

 # Acknowledgement
-Special thanks to [Abdulazeez Abdulazeez Adeshina](https://testdriven.io/authors/adeshina/) for the awesome [tutorial](https://testdriven.io/blog/fastapi-jwt-auth/)
+Special thanks to [sabuhish](https://sabuhish.github.io/fastapi-mail/) the author of fastapi-mail module.<br>
 Special thanks to [Sebastián Ramírez aka @tiangolo](https://github.com/tiangolo) the creator of FastAPI